Nurses are integral to transitional care and function as transition co-ordinators to help breach between paediatric, adolescent and adult services.

 Many young people with chronic rheumatic disease, such as Juvenile Idiopathic Arthritis (JIA) or Juvenile Systemic Lupus Erythematosus (JSLE), will need ongoing care into adult years.
-Improved management has resulted in many patients being well with good disease control and transferring to adult care often on complex immunosuppressive regimens.
+Improved management has resulted in many patients transferring to adult care often on complex immunosuppressive regimens.

-The ideal outcome of transition is that the young person is able to be assertive and communicate concerns to health care teams, take personal responsibility for their care and are more likely to be independent young adults in the community.
+The ideal outcome of transitional care is that the young person is able to be assertive and communicate concerns to health care teams, take personal responsibility for their care and they are more likely to be independent young adults in the community.

 There are many resources to support health care teams to set up and deliver transitional care clinics.
 These include: